 Now that you’ve got your profile set up, you’re ready to begin sending out invitations to start getting reviews.
 We have several methods of sending invitations, so we encourage you to read through all the resources we have available, so you can choose the method that best suits your business.
 You should also familiarize yourself with our invitation review labels, to understand what they mean for each method.

 Automatic Feedback Service (AFS)

 AFS can be used to automate the collection of reviews.
 When a customer purchases something from your business, you send them an order confirmation via email.
 This will trigger AFS to send them a review invitation.
 Learn how to set it up here.

 Another way to automate your review collection is by using one of our ecommerce integrations.
 Our integrations communicate directly with the ecommerce platform you’re using, to automatically create review invitations with each customer order.
 Take a look at this article to see which integrations we have to offer.

 No matter which invitation method you choose, make sure that you review your invitation settings before sending them out.
 This ensures that your invitations are sent smoothly and to your preferences.
 Learn how here.

 If you'd like to showcase your business's reviews, you should use our TrustBoxes.
 TrustBoxes are embedded website widgets that allow you to display your customer's feedback directly on your website or within your marketing.

 With TrustBoxes, you can display your reviews, TrustScore, and star ratings, to give your customers more purchasing confidence and validation when they visit your website.
-With our Free plan, you have access to two TrustBoxes: Micro Review Count and Review Collector.
+With our Free plan, you have access to the TrustBox Review Collector.

 To get started, take a look at these handy tutorials on how to set them up: